djendara/cars-brand-from-image/README.md

 ## Description

-using cars images, we gonna try to predict the respective brand, with Tensorflow for a Kaggle problem.
+using cars images, we gonna try to predict the respective brand, with Tensorflow and applying data augmentaion for a Kaggle problem.

 ## Ressources